 The Admissions Committee seeks to enroll excellent students from a broad range of backgrounds.
 As part of a public institution, the committee does give preference to residents of the state of Colorado during the review process.
 Students who have lived outside the state, either in an academic or work-related capacity, can check the Registrar’s Office website to see details on state residency requirements.

 Degree and Coursework Requirements

-The University of Colorado, School of Medicine requires that students have a baccalaureate degree or have completed 120 semester hours across a four-year curriculum at an accredited college prior to matriculation.
-Normally, 99% of students have a baccalaureate degree.
+The University of Colorado School of Medicine requires that students have a baccalaureate degree or have completed 120 semester hours across a four-year curriculum at an accredited college prior to matriculation.
+Normally, students have a baccalaureate degree.
 If the student enters without a baccalaureate degree, one will be awarded to the student at the time of graduation from medical school.

 The following course work is required for admission:

 8 semester hours - human biology (with lab),

 8 semester hours - general chemistry (with lab),